arnabbiswas/IntuneDocs/intune/android-samsung-knox-mobile-enroll.md

 Still need help?
 Check out the complete [Knox Mobile Enrollment User Guide](https://docs.samsungknox.com/KME-Getting-Started/Content/get-started.htm).

 ## Frequently asked questions
 - **Google Play Account:** Google Play account is not necessary for enrolling the device to Microsoft Intune.
 But future updates to the Intune Company Portal app may require a Google Play account on the device.

-- **Google Device Owner mode:** Enrolling in Google Device Owner mode using KME is not supported in this Preview.
-This scenario is currently being investigated.
+This is not required when enrolling to Google Device Owner.

 - **"Password" field is ignored:** If the **password** field is populated in **Device details** in the Knox Portal, it is ignored by the Intune Company Portal app.
 The end user must enter a password on the device to complete device enrollment.

-- **"Android Enterprise Enrollment:** KME does not support Android Enterprise Enrollment.
+- **"Android enterprise enrollment:** Intune supports enrolling devices to only kiosk mode using Android enterprise.

 ## Getting support
 Learn more about [how to get support for Samsung KME](https://docs.samsungknox.com/KME-Getting-Started/Content/to-get-kme-support.htm).